 hdlsetuptoolpath('ToolName', 'Xilinx Vivado', 'ToolPath', 'C:\Xilinx\Vivado\20xx.x\bin\vivado.bat');

 This section broadly outlines the main steps required to generate VHDL or Verilog sources using MATLAB HDL Coder.
 For more detailed information the user should refer to the official documentation of which some are listed below:

 The screenshot below shows an example of a MATLAB HDL Coder design taken from the custom FPGA PWM modulator page.
 This example will be used as a support to illustrate the key points of the MATLAB HDL Coder workflow.
 The sources are available in the zip below.

-The user creates his design using HDL Coder blocks (available in the Simulink library browser) as illustrated above.
-The logic must be placed in a subsystem.
+The user creates the design using HDL Coder blocks (available in the Simulink library browser) as illustrated above.
+The logic must be placed within a subsystem.